holoviz/datashader/.github/issue_template.md

-Please edit the template below, attempting to fill in as much info as possible.
+Please edit the template below, attempting to fill in as much info as possible (it's all optional, but the more you fill in, the faster we can help).
 Thanks!

 When pasting code, tracebacks, or console output, please enclose in triple backticks (https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code).